elixir-cloud-aai/openapi-test-runner/docs/utility.md

 ## Installation

-Python 3.8 is the supported Python version and should be installed as an pre-requisite.
+Python 3.8 is the supported Python version and should be installed as a pre-requisite.
 The following steps will guide you to install the suite.

 1. Clone the latest codebase from  [https://github.com/elixir-cloud-aai/tes-compliance-suite](https://github.com/elixir-cloud-aai/tes-compliance-suite)